Complaints and Conflict Resolution

 Why This Training Matters

-Poorly handled complaints cost organisations more than they realise.
-Staff time, management resources, reputational damage, and, in regulated settings, direct inspection risk.
+Poorly handled complaints cost organisations more than they realise: staff time, management resources, reputational damage, and in regulated settings, direct inspection risk.
 The Equality Act 2010 places clear obligations on organisations to handle concerns fairly and without discrimination.
 The Consumer Rights Act 2015 sets expectations for how businesses respond to service failures.
-For CQC-registered providers, Regulation 16 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 requires a robust, accessible complaints process and evidence of learning from complaints.
-The Parliamentary and Health Service Ombudsman’s Principles of Good Complaint Handling set the benchmark for what good looks like across public services.
+For CQC-registered providers, Regulation 16 requires a robust, accessible complaints process and evidence that complaints drive learning and improvement.

-The same applies to conflict.
+Most people raising a complaint are not looking for a fight.
+They want to be heard, taken seriously, and to see something change.
+When staff understand that, and have the tools to respond to it, the outcome is almost always better for everyone.
 De-escalation is not about being passive or agreeing with everything.
 It is about understanding what is driving the behaviour in front of you and responding in a way that reduces tension rather than adding to it.
-That is a learned skill, and it is one this course builds in practice, not just in theory.
+That is a learned skill, and it is one this course builds in practice.

 - The request-to-complaint pathway: how complaints are created and how to prevent them

-- Why conflict arises and what drives escalation
+- Why conflict arises, and what drives escalation

 - Communication styles and their impact under pressure